seankanderson/Docker-for-Windows/readme.md

 Your new container and application should now be live!

 You can run the above command with different container names to create as many containers as you want for your application--until you run out of memory.
 Of course this would provide no benefit, aside from development and testing.
-You need to start up containers on distinct resources or employ something like Docker Swarm or Kubernetes to provide high availability and scalability.
+You need to start up containers on distinct resources or employ something like Docker Swarm or Kubernetes to enjoy high availability and scalability.

 List the new container(s): ```docker ps```